 Try purchasing products like laundry detergent in cardboard boxes, which is more easily recycled than plastic containers.

-Choose toilet paper that is not wrapped in plastic, such as How We Roll.
+Choose toilet paper that is not wrapped in plastic.

 Reduce, REUSE, Recycle.